How can you get to be a Lime scooter charger/juicer? What does it take, and how much can you make?

 How to sign up for Lime

-How do I contact Lime Support
+How do I contact Lime support?

-Lime vs Bird
+Lime vs. Bird

-If Lime hubs or Bird hubs are inconvenient spots for you, you’ll make less money with either one.
+When choosing whether to charge for Lime or Bird, it really comes down to convenience for you and figuring out which hubs you’re closest to.
+If Lime hubs or Bird hubs are inconvenient spots for you, you’ll make less money if you have to travel too far to get the job done.
 Depending on the popularity of either company in your city, this is a huge consideration to factor in.

 In some cases, juicers can get cutthroat about grabbing up scooters.
 Lime is bringing order to the chaos by introducing a Reserve feature.
 This allows juicers to reserve, and lay claim to, a scooter before picking it up at the end of the day for charging.

 Now, harvesting for Lime is not a first-come, first-served situation.
 In the past, harvesting could only be done once the juicer arrived at the scooter’s location and unlocked it with the Lime app.